ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 [[!include pentagon decagon hexagon identity/golden ratio]]

-By the golden triangle lemma for isosceles triangles with angles of 36&deg;, triangle $N O P$ gives us $r=t\Phi$.
+By the golden triangle lemma for isosceles triangles with angles of 36&#176;, triangle $N O P$ gives us $r=t\Phi$.
 From the same lemma, applied to triangle $N M P$ glued to its mirror image in the line $N M$, we have $2b=t/\Phi$.

 From the right triangle $N M P$ we have $s^2=t^2-b^2$, hence $(2s)^2=4t^2-4b^2$.

-The whole large multi-coloured rectangle has an area of $(2s)^2$, because the green square, the light blue rectangle, and each of the two red rectangles <i>all</i> have areas of $t^2$, but then we need to subtract the light red square where the two red rectangles overlap, and that has area $4b^2$.
+The whole large multi-coloured rectangle has an area of $(2s)^2$, because the green square, the light blue rectangle, and each of the two red rectangles _all_ have areas of $t^2$, but then we need to subtract the light red square where the two red rectangles overlap, and that has area $4b^2$.

 Now if we subtract a single $t^2$, the light blue rectangle, then we're left with a square of side length $r$,